Financial Aid

 A:

-Your parents' information goes on the FAFSA.
-If you do not have contact with your parent(s), contact the Financial Aid Office of your home campus.
+If you do not have contact with your parent(s), contact your campus Financial Aid Office.

 Processing